Summer Travel: Five Easy Tips On How To Stay Healthy

 Get Plenty Of Rest

-If you’re traveling with friends or family, it isn’t always easy to get a good nights rest on a summer vacation.
+If you’re traveling with friends or family, getting a good night’s rest on a summer vacation isn’t always easy.
 It’s also not easy to get to bed on a regular schedule when you’re having so much fun.
-However, getting a good night’s sleep will not only have you feeling refreshed in the morning, it’s also good for your body.
-If you’re having difficulty getting to sleep, try avoiding sugary snacks, excessive consumption of alcohol and caffeinated drinks.
+However, getting a good night’s sleep will make you feel refreshed in the morning and good for your body.
+If you’re having difficulty getting to sleep, try avoiding sugary snacks and excessive consumption of alcohol and caffeinated drinks.
 If that’s not enough, you can always take a nap during the middle of the day.
-After all, what’s better than lounging by a pool or at the beach!
-However, if there’s isn’t a beach or pool handy, you’ll have other options.
+After all, what’s better than lounging by a pool or at the beach?
+However, if a beach or pool isn’t handy, you’ll have other options.
 In your case, it could be the lawn in a park or even the bed you’ll be sleeping in.
-Even further, it could be taking a quick nap in your car or RV.
-Whatever the case may be, you’ll feel rested by taking a quick nap.
-But don’t forget to also get a good night’s sleep each night.
+It could be taking a quick nap in your car or RV.
+Whatever the case, you’ll feel rested by taking a quick nap.
+But don’t forget to get a good night’s sleep each night.

 Wash Your Hands!

-One of the most important ways to stay healthy this summer while traveling is to simply wash your hands!
+One of the most important ways to stay healthy this summer while traveling is to wash your hands!
 This is particularly important this year, especially when there is still evidence of people across the country contracting the coronavirus.
-Both the CDC and WHO recommend washing your hands frequently throughout the day and for at least 20 seconds.
+The CDC and WHO recommend washing your hands frequently throughout the day and for at least 20 seconds.
 Vacationers should also pack plenty of hand sanitizer with at least 70 percent alcohol for the trip.
-But remember, hand sanitizers are not as effective in removing germs as soap and water.
-Even after this virus is slowing down, it’s just a smart thing to keep your hands clean.
+But remember, hand sanitizers are less effective in removing germs than soap and water.
+Even after this virus slows down, keeping your hands clean is intelligent.

 Related: How To Protect Yourself Against Covid-19